zeta-chain/protocol-contracts/docs/src/contracts/evm/Registry.sol/contract.Registry.md

 Bootstrap the registry with chain data

-*This function can only be called only by an admin*
+*This function can only be called by an address with the REGISTRY_MANAGER_ROLE.*

 ```solidity